Domain Authority & SEO: Everything You Need To Know

 The scoring system also uses a machine-learning algorithm to predict your domain’s popularity on Google’s search results.
 In other words, if your website appears more on several Google SERPs than a different site, then expect your overall DA score to be higher than the competitor.

-Additionally, your Domain Authority score will fluctuate in real time since it results from machine learning having to process new, incoming links in real time.
-That means as new data and metrics get incorporated, the more likely your score will change.
+Additionally, your Domain Authority score will fluctuate in real-time since it results from machine learning having to process new, incoming links in real-time.
+That means your score will be more likely to change as new data and metrics get incorporated.

 Say a competitor site named Brand B acquired one million new links.
-In that case, Brand B will climb up the charts as they score a higher DA than others.
-As a result, your score and others below Brand B will slightly decrease, relative to how much it increased.
+In that case, Brand B will climb the charts as it scores a higher DA than others.
+As a result, your score and those below Brand B will slightly decrease relative to how much it increased.

-The sheer competition on the upper hand is why growing your Domain Authority from 10 to 30 is more manageable than ranking from 80 to 90.
+On the other hand, the sheer competition is why growing your Domain Authority from 10 to 30 is more manageable than ranking from 80 to 90.

 DA scores are highly subjective and do not affect your Google SERPs.
 That’s why we use them for comparative analysis instead of an absolute metric.